SuboptimalEng/orbital/README.md

   <img src="/guide/3.png" width=250>

-- #### Anyway, you can press "ok" to close that popup for now and head over to System Preferences > Security & Privacy.
+- #### Anyway, you can press "ok" to close that popup, and head over to System Preferences > Security & Privacy.

   <img src="/guide/4.png" width=400>